 University of Michigan, Ann Arbor

 “As someone who was fortunate enough to study in Sydney as an exchange student after college, the annual ANZSANA meeting provides a great opportunity to catch up with colleagues who share like-minded interests in the arts, history, science and politics of Australasia.
 The 2017 meeting at the Australian Embassy in Washington, DC was particularly valuable, with participants attending from throughout North America, Europe and, of course, Down Under.
 It was a great place to exchange ideas, receive helpful feedback on current research, and even expand our horizons in some areas that may be new to some of us.
-Hands down, it is the best academic meeting that I attend.
-And I look forward to participating again next year, in Guadalajara, Mexico!”
+Hands down, it is the best academic meeting that I attend.”

 “This was the second time that I attended the ANZSANA Annual Conference.
-One of the reasons that I came back was because I found ANZSANA a very supportive and encouraging environment, and also just a lot of fun!
-I was not disappointed and look forward to hopefully returning next year in Mexico.”
+One of the reasons that I came back was because I found ANZSANA a very supportive and encouraging environment, and also just a lot of fun!”

 Hong Kong Baptist University